 Sr. Reviewer: Associate Vice President for Financial Services

-This policy specifies the minimum procurement training and certification requirements for any Texas State University employee identified as a Texas State “procurer” (i.e., assistant director, Procurement and Strategic Sourcing; purchaser; procurement specialist; buyer, etc.) as defined in Section 02., below.
+This policy specifies the minimum procurement training and certification requirements for any Texas State University employee identified with Texas State procuring, purchasing, contract development, or contract management as defined in Section 02.

-The Texas State Procurement and Strategic Sourcing Office will implement, oversee, and maintain a procurement training and certification program that will:
+The Texas State Procurement and Strategic Sourcing Office will implement, oversee, and maintain a procurement training program that will:

-require all Texas State procurers to obtain an appropriate level of procurement training or certification that is determined essential to protect the best interests of Texas State;
+require all Texas State purchasers, contract developers, and contract managers to obtain the appropriate level of procurement certification that is determined by the state comptroller;

-provide continuing education opportunities to Texas State procurers regarding “best value” procurement techniques and methodologies; and
+provide training opportunities to Texas State procurers regarding “best value” procurement techniques and methodologies; and

 keep Texas State procurers abreast of any changes that may impact Texas State’s procurement processes.